Munir-Hassan/microblog-oiiu-assesment/README.md

 mongoDB Atlas cloud.
 But I was able to get the number of likes a post has if that is saved in database.

 I was facing problems with manipulating the likes count per post.

-***UPDATE: I have finally fixed the like post.
-I made a silly typo in the backend route due to which I was not able to do like/unlike per post.